renatapirani/A-high-quality-genome-for-the-slender-anole-Anolis-apletophallus/README.md

-# A high-quality genome for the slender anole (Anolis apletophallus), an emerging model for field-studies of tropical ecology and evolution
+# A high-quality genome for the slender anole (_Anolis apletophallus_), an emerging model for field-studies of tropical ecology and evolution

-Here we include the programs and commands used for the Genome Assembly of Anolis apletophallus using 10X Illumina and Nanopore data
+Here we include the programs and commands used for the genome assembly of _Anolis apletophallus_ using Oxford Nanopore, 10X Genomics linked-reads and Dovetail Omni-C.

 Developed by Dr. Renata Pirani (renatapirani) and Dr. Carlos Arias (solracarias)